anshuparik/API-Automation-Testing-Using-Jmeter-Keyword-Driven-Framework/README.md

 ### 2. Include Controllers
 - Include multiple controllers in the test plan based on your requirements.
-- Ensure that the name of the include controller matches the name specified in the CSV file.
+- Ensure that the name of the Include controller matches the name specified in the CSV file.
 - The JMX files for these controllers are stored in the `Test_Files` folder.

 ![Include Controller Setup](https://github.com/user-attachments/assets/dd852191-f15f-4cd9-a832-d09089e8df2c)